 PERCIVAL “STUART” BRYCE ROSSITER (G36-41) – he became Editor of the Blue Guides and was a freelance writer of travel books, of which his one on Greece was particularly well received and led to his being elected a Fellow of the Royal Geographical Society.
 In 1975 he became Editor of the London Philatelist and in 1977, President of the Society of Postal Historians and for a while he was Editor of its journal Postscript.
 He died at the young age of 59 in 1982 and both he and his mother, left all their estate to the Stuart Rossiter Trust, which is a lasting memorial to him.
 He was also involved in the production of the 1968 Register.

-IAN BRACKENBURY CHANNELL QSM (42-45) aka The Wizard of New Zealand
+IAN BRACKENBURY CHANNELL QSM (42-45) aka The Archwizard of New Zealand

 – a most unusual OF who should probably have a category of his own!
 In October 1990 he had the unique honour of being appointed the first Wizard of New Zealand by the then Prime Minister of New Zealand The Right Honourable Mike Moore.
 In 2009 he was awarded the Queen's Service Medal in the Queen's Birthday Honours list and in 2015 was promoted to Archwizard.

 ALASDAIR EOIN ASTON (G41-48)